-For researchers, practitioners and other interested audience from both academia & industry to share their opinions and experience in the emerging space of multimodal search and retrieval with natural language inter
+For researchers, practitioners and other interested audience from both academia & industry to share their opinions and experience in the emerging space of visual content retrieval with natural language interface.

 Image and video retrieval systems have been one of the widely studied areas in computer vision for decades.
 With the tremendous growth of searchable visual media in recent years, the need for effective retrieval systems has intensified, finding its use in many application domains, such as e-commerce, surveillance and Internet search.
 Over the past few years, the advent of deep learning has propelled the research of visual content retrieval and the field has been evolving at a fast pace.
 Amongst progress on core topics in image retrieval such as efficient search, ranking algorithms, and recommender systems, there has been a burgeoning trend on exploiting natural language understanding in the context of visual media retrieval.

 The initial attempts at the intersection of visual content retrieval systems and natural language understanding have explored topics such as interactive search using natural language feedback, image and video retrieval based on natural language queries, and task-oriented visual dialog agents for image retrieval.
 These recent works are opening up new paths forward, centering around open issues such as a) how can comprehension and communication of language enhance visual search? and b) how can information retrieval (IR) tools, algorithms and infrastructure assist multimodal knowledge acquisition, interaction and interpretability?
 Such problems range from purely technical to cultural and personal.
 For example, images and language may help to guide and influence users' preference and sentiments in online retrieval systems, and retrieval systems can leverage both structured domain knowledge along with unstructured multimodal context from past interactions and behavioral analysis of the user.